citrineio/Citrine-open-sbc/SCHEMATICS/Readme.md

 # Schematics

+In this directory, you can find the up to date schematics files.
+The pdf version will be updated twice a week on Saturdays and Tuesdays.
+The schematics were developed using kicad.

 | Page number  | Page Description  | File Name  |
 | ------------ | ------------ | ------------ |
 | 01  | Cover Page  | RK3328_SBC  |